kokkos/kokkos-comm/docs/api/core.rst

     MPI_Reduce wrapper

-    :param space: The execution space to operate in
+    :param space: A Kokkos execution space instance to order the communication in and execute any required operations.
     :param sv: The data to send
     :param rv: The view to receive into
     :param op: The MPI_Op to use in the reduction
     :param root: The root rank for the reduction
     :param comm: the MPI communicator
-    :tparam SendView: A Kokkos::View to send
+    :tparam SendView: Type of the provided Kokkos::View
     :tparam RecvView: A Kokkos::View to recv
     :tparam ExecSpace: A Kokkos execution space to operate in